 Note: The expanded edition of "The Anarchist's Design Book" will ship in mid to late January.
 If you order the book before January, you will receive a free pdf of the book at checkout.
 Download an excerpt from this book here.

 Most of the American furniture we celebrate as the pinnacle of design is overbearing, over-embellished and a monument to waste and excess.

 These high styles of furniture took hold in North America in the 18th century and persist to this day as both cult objects for collectors and as rites of passage for artisans.
 These are precious pieces that are auctioned, collected, reproduced and written about in exhaustive detail.

 Or, to put it a slightly different way, the people who could afford this furniture also owned mega-farms, factories and (sometimes) entire towns.
 This is not a knock on their wealth.
 But it is a simple way of asking a question that rarely gets asked among amateur makers: Why would you want to imitate the taste of your boss’s boss’s boss?

-“The Anarchist’s Design Book” is an exploration of furniture forms that have persisted outside of the high styles that dominate every museum exhibit, scholarly text and woodworking magazine of the last 200 years.
+The new, expanded edition of “The Anarchist’s Design Book” is an exploration of furniture forms that have persisted outside of the high styles that dominate every museum exhibit, scholarly text and woodworking magazine of the last 200 years.

 There are historic furniture forms out there that have been around for almost 1,000 years that don’t get written about much.
 They are simple to make.
 They have clean lines.
 And they can be shockingly modern.